Abhinav-863/OptoML_ASIC-RTL_Design_Intern/README.md

 Problem Statement:
 Implement a single-stage pipeline register in SystemVerilog using a standard valid/ready handshake.
 The Logic: The module sits between an input and output interface, accepts data when in_valid and in_ready are asserted, presents stored data on the output with out_valid, and correctly handles backpressure without data loss or duplication.
 The design should be fully synthesizable and reset to a clean, empty state.

+Tested the system verilog code in Modelsim and Synthesized in Intel Quartus Prime (Target FPGA chosen : Intel DE10 lite board)